ragardner/tktrees/DOCUMENTATION.md

 - Export changes gives a view of the changelog and allows saving/exporting of changes.
 - Export flattened sheet allows you to add all IDs flattened levels for any hierarchies to a sheet and then gives options for saving as .xlsx or .csv or copying to clipboard.

-#### Options Menu

-- Auto-resize row indexes allows width adjustment of the row indexes in the treeview and sheet.
-- Auto-select sheet ID toggles auto selecting of a row in the sheet when you select it in the treeview.
-- Allow spaces in ID names allows spaces in ID names, disabling this will not remove existing spaces from ID names.
-This option is saved on a per file basis with the program data.
-- Allow spaces in column names allows spaces in column names, disabling this will not remove existing spaces from column names.
-This option is saved on a per file basis with the program data.
-- XLSX save options gives options for what data is saved within .xlsx files.
-- JSON output format gives four choices for the format of ALL json output, saving and copying to clipboard.
-They are explained in more detail under the JSON Help section.
-- Set all sheet alignments sets the global cell text alignment for columns in both the treeview and sheet.
-These global alignments are overridden when setting specific alignments by using the right click popup menu.
-- Theme allows you to change the general colours of the app.

 ## TREE BUTTONS

 In the tree panel: